Alisa Keeton

 10 min read ⭑

-True health and healing don’t come through more squats and salads but through staying connected to God as you think, feel, and choose with Him.
-In His presence is fullness of joy.
+True health and healing don’t come through more squats and salads but through staying connected to God as you think, feel and choose with him.
+In his presence is fullness of joy.

 Alisa Keeton, a certified wellness professional with more than 20 years of experience, has created a remarkable platform for spiritual transformation as the founder of Revelation Wellness, a non-profit that bridges the gap between faith and fitness.
-Alisa gives her time and energy to helping others see our bodies as a resource for connecting with God and as the means through which His love interacts with others.
-Alisa takes some time in this interview to explain how the process of “beauty stacking” helps her break out of a dry place, why walking is her go-to spiritual practice, and how she makes a habit of holding others accountable to their “God-sized” dreams.
-Continue reading for inspiration to live life from your whole person—mind, soul, and body.
+Alisa gives her time and energy to helping others see our bodies as a resource for connecting with God and as the means through which his love interacts with others.
+Alisa takes some time in this interview to explain how the process of “beauty stacking” helps her break out of a dry place, why walking is her go-to spiritual practice and how she makes a habit of holding others accountable to their “God-sized” dreams.
+Continue reading for inspiration to live life from your whole person—mind, soul and body.

 QUESTION #1: ACQUAINT